Homeschool Days: 2025-2026

 Enjoying a Laugh: Caricatures and Limericks

-- Henry Furniss: The Art of Exaggeration
+- Harry Furniss: The Art of Exaggeration

 - Leslie Ward: The “Spy” of Vanity Fair